 From there, tap on Register to Build Your Credit History and choose either a one-time payment or smaller monthly payments.

 Obviously, there’s no such thing as a free lunch.
-KOHO’s Credit Building feature is a subscription service that costs either $42 upfront or $7 a month for six months.
+KOHO’s Credit Building feature is a subscription service that costs $5 (the Everything plan), $7 (the Essential and Extra plans) or $10 (the Easy plan) per month for six months.
 Just add the cash to your KOHO account so you never miss a payment.

 Better credit that’s cheaper than Netflix?
 Yes, please!
 Plus, you can actually save money long-term because better credit scores unlock lower interest rates and better perks.
 Binge all the savings!